The high-dimensional asymptotics of first order methods with random data: Introduction

-In this paper we will be interested in the behavior of the flow \eqref{eq:FirstFlow} (and indeed a significant generalization of the latter), when the matrix $\bX$ is random, with i.i.d. centered subgaussian entries\footnote{Our main theorem can be proved in a slightly stronger form for the case of Gaussian entries, because of available theorems in the literature.}.
-We will focus on the high-dimensional limit $d\to\infty$ under a proportional asymptotics, namely $n/d\to \delta\in (0,\infty)$.
+We will study the behavior of the flow \eqref{eq:FirstFlow} (and indeed a significant generalization of this flow), when the matrix $\bX$ is random, with i.i.d. centered subgaussian entries\footnote{Our main theorem can be proved in a slightly stronger form for the case of Gaussian entries, because of available theorems in the literature.}.
+As already mentioned, we will focus on the proportional asymptotics $n,d\to\infty$ with $n/d\to \delta\in (0,\infty)$.
+Indeed, the regime $n\asymp d$ is the richest (and most challenging) from a mathematical viewpoint.
+If $n/d\to 0$ then the optimization problem \eqref{eq:FirstLoss} is strongly overparametrized, and gradient flow quickly converges to a global minimizer for most reasonable loss functions $\Loss(\bz;y)$ \cite{bartlett2021deep}.
+On the other hand, if $n/d\to\infty$, then gradient flow \eqref{eq:FirstFlow} converges to gradient flow with respect to the population error $\cL(\btheta) = \E[\cL_n(\btheta)]$ which is much simpler.

-The mainstream approach to the analysis of the flow \eqref{eq:FirstFOM} in statistics and applied mathematics is to study the landscape of the cost function $\cL_n(\btheta)$.
+The mainstream approach to the analysis of the flow \eqref{eq:FirstFOM} in statistics and applied mathematics is to study the landscape of the cost function $\cL_n(\btheta)$, and compare it with its expectation $\cL(\btheta) = \E[\cL_n(\btheta)]$.
 One then relates the properties of gradient flow to such landscape properties (e.g., the absence of `bad' local minima) via a deterministic argument.
-The drawback of this approach is that one cannot account for situations in which, for instance, bad local minima exist but a typical initialization does not fall in their basin of attraction.
+This approach has two weaknesses: $(i)$~It is accurate only for $n\gg d$, because otherwise the random landscape $\cL_n(\btheta)$ will not converge uniformly around its expectation; $(ii)$~It is inherently a `worst case' analysis, and does not capture situations in which bad local minima exist but are avoided by the dynamics.
+We refer also to Section \ref{sec:Interpretation} for a comparison of our DMFT characterization to the $n/d\to\infty$ limit.

 In contrast, within statistical physics, there exists a well established approach to the analysis of gradient or Langevin flows for spin glass Hamiltonians.
-One takes the limit $n,d\to\infty$ at $n/d=\delta$ and $t\le T$ fixed and uses a non-rigorous argument to derive an asymptotic characterization.
-This characterization can be written as a fixed point condition for the two points correlation functions (the limit below is understood in almost sure sense)
+One takes the limit $n,d\to\infty$ at $n/d=\delta$ and $t\le T$ fixed and uses a non-rigorous argument to derive an asymptotic characterization also known as `dynamical mean field theory' (DMFT).
+Consider ---to be definite--- the case $k=1$ of the flow \eqref{eq:FirstFlow}: this describes the evolution of a $d$-dimensional vector $\btheta^t$ with coordinates $\theta^t_1,\dots\theta^t_n$, each tracing a trajectory $\theta^{[0,T]}_i$ over the time horizon $t\in [0,T]$.
+DMFT predicts the distribution of this trajectory for a typical coordinate $i$.
+Explicitly, for any test function $\psi$ (which takes as input a one-dimensional trajectory, i.e. a function in $C([0,T])$)

-and a response function as well (see below for definitions).
-This characterization holds over time horizons of order one as $n,d\to\infty$, and is often referred in physics as `dynamical mean field theory' (DMFT).